tero-saarinen/sketch-library-setup/readme.md

 <img src="img/fonts-white.jpg" width="840" height="213"/>

-Every text element used in other `.sketch` files uses a shared text style derived from here.
+Text elements used in other `.sketch` files are using a shared text style derived from here.
 This file contains an artboard for each text color.
 The respective color symbol is nested on top of each artboard for sampling and applying it for each text instance.

 ---